 The Bundle of Joy Arrives!

 Progressions is proud to welcome the newest member of your family!
 Now’s the time to get both you and your baby started right, financially.
-Open a SmartBaby account at Progressions and we’ll make the first deposit of $5 and display a photo of your bundle of joy in our lobby.
+Open a SmartBaby account at Progressions and we’ll make the first deposit of $5.
 Not sure what else to do to make sure your baby is financially fit?
 Check out these articles or call our Member Service Department for more information.

 Finances After the Baby Arrives

 |Understand Your Finances||Insure Coverage||How Much is Too Much?|

 Tips for Raising Money Smart Kids